What are half-cut solar panels?

 What advantages do half-cut cells have?

-Earlier, we talked about the extra manufacturing step of sawing cells in half with a diamond wire or laser.
-Not only does the step add a little more complexity, but the additional cutting step has the potential to break cells and increase wastage.
+Earlier, we talked about the extra manufacturing step of sawing cells in half with a diamond saw or laser.
+Not only does the step add a little more complexity, but the cutting step has the potential to break cells and increase wastage.
 So why bother?

-There’s two big reasons, and both work to increase overall panel efficiency.
+There’s two big reasons, and both contribute to improved panel efficiency.

 Advantage 1: reduced electrical resistance

 You might remember from high school science class that electrical resistance increases when current increases.
-If you’ve ever use a hair dryer on full blast, you know that the wire can get pretty warm after a few minutes.
+If you ever use a hair dryer on full blast, you know that the plug can get pretty warm after a few minutes.
 That’s due to electrical resistance.